Privacy Evaluation for Google Classroom

 Lastly, if Google becomes aware of a unauthorized data breach, the terms state Google will notify users of the data breach promptly and without undue delay, and promptly take reasonable steps to minimize harm and secure user’s data.

-Google’s terms state they make contractual commitments in their G Suite for Education agreement and commit to comply with privacy and security standards.
-Whether it’s real time dashboards to verify system performance, ongoing auditing of Google’s processes or sharing the location of Google’s data centers, the terms state Google is committed to providing all its users with utmost transparency.
+Google’s terms say they make contractual commitments in their G Suite for Education agreement and commit to comply with privacy and security standards.
+Whether it’s real time dashboards to verify system performance, ongoing auditing of Google’s processes or sharing the location of Google’s data centers, the terms say Google is committed to providing all its users with utmost transparency.

-G Suite for Education’s terms state its core services comply with the Family Educational Rights and Privacy Act (FERPA) and if user data includes FERPA Education Records, Google will be considered a "School Official" (as that term is used in FERPA and its implementing regulations) and will comply with FERPA.
+G Suite for Education’s terms say its core services comply with the Family Educational Rights and Privacy Act (FERPA) and if user data includes FERPA Education Records, Google will be considered a "School Official" (as that term is used in FERPA and its implementing regulations) and will comply with FERPA.
 Additionally, if schools allow users under the age of 13 to use G Suite for Education, Google’s terms state they contractually require schools using G Suite for Education to obtain parental consent as required by COPPA.
-Schools are also required to obtain parental consent for the collection and use of personal information in the “additional products” that the school may choose to use with students allows End Users to access before allowing any End Users under the age of 18 to use those services.
+Schools are also required to obtain parental consent for the collection and use of personal information in the “additional products” that the school may choose to use with students.

 What data does it collect?